srampinogroup/srampinogroup.github.io/python.md

 `sys.exit(1)` if we have nothing to clean up, but now anyone using our code will not be able to handle the error and will have to suffer the crash.
 Exceptions should not be used as control flow, but at least you have to option to do so.
+So now the exception will rise up from function calls to function calls up until the try statement, and jump directly to the except statement, and `percent` will not have a value.

 Just for reference hhe whole try pattern is as follows, but we seldom use it in its complete form except maybe in the main block to ensure